DamiAKinniyi/MaCAD-AIA22-A.EYE/README.md

 To generate matching points of interest, use POI_live_layer.py.
 Create a url link for poi.geojson and add link as the url location for poi_url in POI_live_layer.py

 5. PLOT ROUTE TO SELECTED POINT OF INTEREST
 To generate route to selected POI, use ROUTE_live_layer.py.
-Create a url link for city_graph.geojson and add link as the url location for poi_url in ROUTE_live_layer.py
+Create url links  for each of the following: city_graph.geojson, city_nodes.geojson, acc_wheelchair_friendly.geojson and acc_visual_friendly.geojson.
+Replace the links for each corresponding parameter in ROUTE_live_layer.py

 ![Methodology overview](/assets/Diversity.png)
 [Work In Progress]